 We are happy to consider publishing work that has not been published elsewhere.
 If your work is published elsewhere during the submission period, please let us know and we will remove you from the running in our selection process.

 TYPES OF SUBMISSIONS

-Poetry: Please feel free to submit up to 2 poems.
+Please feel free to submit up to 3 poems.
 We may pick and choose or print all you submit, depending on space.

 How do we choose?

-Starting in Issue the Third, Wyrd & Wyse will begin employing a small circle of readers who are intimately acquainted with the goals and mission of the publication.
-We will choose together what goes into this issue.
+Starting in Issue the Third, Wyrd & Wyse began employing a small circle of readers who are intimately acquainted with the goals and mission of the publication.
+We choose together what goes into the issue.

 While we can't offer the moon, we value our contributors' work.
 We offer the following to our contributors as a huge thanks for being a part of the magic:

 Free Contributor Copy of the issue you are published in